bbauska/UofM-AdvStyling/readme.md

 their navigation differently than if you\'re on a laptop.
 Good luck, and make sure to post questions if you run into trouble.

-## Good examples of responsive design {#good-examples-of-responsive-design .unnumbered}
+## Good examples of responsive design

 The following is a link to good examples of responsive design: